mager19/somelinks/README.md

-# Somelinks
+# SomeLinks

-A lot of usefull links to work such as WordPress/Frontend Developer
+A lot of useful links to work such as WordPress/Frontend Developer

 **Table of Contents**